 Friends School of Minnesota Student Council, has been selected by Jane Goodall’s Roots & Shoots to receive the Group of the Month award for their work with “Project Home.”
 They will be highlighted this spring on the Roots & Shoots website.
 Congratulations Student Council!

-Previously, FSM Student Council was selected by Jane Goodall’s Roots & Shoots to receive the Project of the
+Previously, FSMN Student Council was selected by Jane Goodall’s Roots & Shoots to receive the Project of the

 What is Project Home?